 13 Sep Trinitas School of Nursing Program Review

-Trinitas School of Nursing is situated in a diverse urban community in New Jersey, with Trinitas Regional Medical Center as their parent institution.
+Trinitas School of Nursing is situated in a diverse urban community in New Jersey, with Trinitas Regional Medical Center as the parent institution.
 Graduates have served various roles as professional nurses in the community and throughout the world.
-Through the school’s collective vision of providing every student a learning environment conducive to developing adequate knowledge, skills, and attitude, prospective nurses become competent, safe, and highly skilled healthcare professionals.
+Through the school’s collective vision of providing every student with a learning environment conducive to developing adequate knowledge, skills, and attitude, prospective, nurses become competent, safe, and highly-skilled healthcare professionals.

 Trinitas School of Nursing has partnered with Union County College through a Cooperative Nursing Program (CNP).
-Disadvantaged students and those who are seeking a second career in the healthcare field are given an opportunity to study and earn a Diploma or Associate in Science degree at a reasonable or free cost.
-The institution has also partnered with Kean University in 1992 as well as with the College of Saint Elizabeth in 2004, to provide individuals a quality and recognized BSN and MSN degree programs.
+Disadvantaged students and those seeking a second career in the healthcare field are given an opportunity to study and earn a Diploma or Associate in Science degree at a reasonable or free cost.
+The institution partnered with Kean University in 1992 and with the College of Saint Elizabeth in 2004 to provide individuals quality and recognized BSN and MSN degree programs.

 Cooperative Nursing Program with Union County College

-The Cooperative Nursing Program is fully accredited by the New Jersey State Board of Nursing and the Accreditation Commission for Nursing Education, Inc. Trinitas School of Nursing in partnership with Union County College offers a basic program of study which provides an excellent theoretical knowledge in nursing and behavioral, biological, and social sciences.
-The integration of knowledge into academic and clinical experiences facilitate learning among the students while allowing them to earn a degree in nursing.
+The Cooperative Nursing Program is fully accredited by the New Jersey State Board of Nursing and the Accreditation Commission for Nursing Education, Inc. Trinitas School of Nursing in partnership with Union County College offers a basic program of study that provides an excellent theoretical knowledge in nursing and behavioral, biological and social sciences.
+The integration of knowledge with academic and clinical experiences facilitate learning while allowing students to earn a degree in nursing.

-Students can study full-time or part-time in the Generic or LPN to RN track of the Union County College.
-A student is studying full-time if he or she pursues 12 credits or more of academic work per semester, while a student who gets less than 12 credit hours is studying part-time.
-Moreover, the generic program can be completed in a maximum of six years upon acceptance and three and a half years upon enrolling in NURE 130.
-The LPN to RN track, on the other hand, can be completed in three years from the time they enter in NURE 211 or NURE 212.
+Students can study full- or part-time in the Ggneric or LPN to RN track of the Union County College.
+A student is studying full-time if he or she pursues 12 credits or more of academic work per semester, while a student who takes less than 12 credit hours is considered to be studying part-time.
+The generic program can be completed in a maximum of six years upon acceptance and three and a half years upon enrolling in NURE 130.
+The LPN to RN track, on the other hand, can be completed in three years from the time the candidate enters NURE 211 or NURE 212.

-The generic nursing program is offered in the day, evening, or weekend time slots.
-Students can study at the Cranford, Elizabeth, or Plainfield campuses of Union County College for their general education, humanities, and science courses.
-Nursing courses can be obtained at the School of Nursing in the Elizabeth campus of the college.
+The generic nursing program is offered in day, evening, or weekend time slots.
+Students can study at the Cranford, Elizabeth, or Plainfield campuses of Union County College for their general education, humanities and science courses.
+Nursing courses can be taken at the School of Nursing on the Elizabeth campus.

 LPN to RN Track

-The LPN to RN track is designed for Licensed Practical Nurses who want to advance their nursing education in a realistic time frame.
-The courses are developed and built on existing knowledge and skills which provide an opportunity for students to upgrade their learning experience and make them more competent in the healthcare field.
+The LPN to RN track is designed for Licensed Practical Nurses who want to advance their nursing education in a realistic timeframe.
+The courses are developed and built on existing knowledge and skills that provide an opportunity for students to upgrade their learning experience and make them more competent in the healthcare field.

 Both nursing programs have different admission requirements.
-Students pursuing a generic nursing track must be a graduate from an accredited high school or must have a Graduate Equivalency Diploma or GED.
-They should also have completed high school chemistry and biology, a College Placement test, and a GPA of 2.5 in Union County College for NURE courses enrollment.
+Students pursuing a generic nursing track must be graduates from an accredited high school or have a Graduate Equivalency Diploma or GED.
+They should have completed high school chemistry and biology, a College Placement test, and a GPA of 2.5 in Union County College for NURE courses enrollment.

-Meanwhile, students in the LPN to RN track must be a graduate of an accredited School of Practical Nursing and must possess a current LPN license.
-They should also complete a College Placement Test and must have a minimum GPA of 2.5 in Union County College for enrollment in NURE courses.
+Students in the LPN to RN track must be graduates of an accredited School of Practical Nursing and possess a current LPN license.
+They should complete a College Placement Test and have a minimum GPA of 2.5 in Union County College before enrollment in NURE courses.

 BSN and MSN Programs at Trinitas School of Nursing and College of Saint Elizabeth